ChristianSteger/HORAYZON/README.md

 - **horizon/gridded_planar_DEM.py**: Compute topographic parameters from swisstopo DHM25 (map projection, 25 m resolution) for a ~25x40 km example region in Switzerland.
 Earth's surface curvature is neglected.
 - **horizon/locations_curved_DEM.py**: Compute topographic parameters (additionally distance to horizon) from SRTM (geodetic coordinates, ~90 m resolution) for 11 locations in Switzerland.
 Earth's surface curvature is considered.
 Plot output of this script for one location is shown below.
 ![Alt text](https://github.com/ChristianSteger/Images/blob/master/Wengen.png?raw=true "Output from horizon/locations_curved_DEM.py")
 - **horizon/gridded_curved_DEM_masked.py**: Compute topographic parameters from SRTM (geodetic coordinates, ~90 m resolution) for South Georgia in the South Atlantic Ocean.
 Earth's surface curvature is considered.
-DEM grid cells, which are at least 20 km apart from land, are masked to speed-up the horizon computation.
+DEM grid cells, which are at least 20 km apart from land, are masked to speed-up horizon computation.
 - **horizon/gridded_planar_DEM_2m.py**:  Compute gridded topographic parameters from swissALTI3D (map projection, 2 m resolution) for a 3x3 km example region in Switzerland.
 Earth's surface curvature is neglected.
 The outer DEM domain is simplified and represented by a triangulated irregular network (TIN) to reduce the large memory footprint of the DEM data.